 |Entries:||Allocation: 1 April.
 Closing: 31 May.

-Entries should be submitted using the standard CA Tournament entry form.
+Alternatively, postal entries should be submitted together with entry fee using the standard CA Tournament entry form.

 If you have a preference between Level Advanced and Handicap Advanced, please remember to indicate this with your entry.